Potassium urine test

 Low urine potassium level may be due to:

-- Certain medicines, including beta blockers, lithium, trimethoprim, potassium-sparing diuretics, or nonsteroidal anti-inflammatory drugs (NSAIDs)
+- Certain medicines, including beta blockers, lithium, trimethoprim, potassium-sparing diuretics, angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers, or nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Adrenal glands releasing too little hormone (hypoaldosteronism)
+- Adrenal glands releasing too little aldosterone (hypoaldosteronism)

 There are no risks with this test.